kg4zow/remarkable.jms1.info/src/info/issues.md

 ### Not encrypted

+(This is the big one.)

 **The files stored in the cloud are not encrypted.**.
 If they were, and the encryption keys were *only* available to the endpoints (tablets, desktop/mobile apps, etc.), it would mean that reMarkable (and google, and random governments or government-*ish* groups around the world who can create "legal orders" of some flavour or another) would not be ABLE to read peoples' documents.

-A "master copy" of each account's encryption key could also be stored in the cloud, in a file which is itself encrypted using the user's login password (or even better, using a separate passphrase), so that only people who have the password would be able to access the encryption key to access the files, or to set up a new device on the account.
+A "master copy" of each account's encryption key could also be stored in the cloud, in a file which is itself encrypted using the user's login password (or even better, using a separate passphrase), so that only people who know the password would be able to access the encryption key to access the files, or to set up a new device on the account.

-Encrypting the files in such a way that **nobody** other than the user can read the files stored in the cloud, would go a LONG way towards making people like myself, and companies who currently don't allow reMarkable tablets to be used, *trust* the cloud service.
-(This includes reMarkable, google, intelligence agencies, and random anklebiters who manage to hack any of their systems.)
+Encrypting the files in such a way that **nobody** other than the user (including reMarkable, google, intelligence agencies, and random anklebiters who manage to hack into any of their systems) can read the files stored in the cloud, would go a LONG way towards making people like myself, and companies who currently don't allow reMarkable tablets to be used, *trust* the cloud service.

 ## Tablet software